goldsmith/Wikipedia/README.rst

 -------

 -  `wiki-api <https://github.com/richardasaurus/wiki-api>`__ by
-   @richardasaurus for inspiration
+   @richardasaurus for inspiration.
--  @nmoroze and @themichaelyang for feedback and suggestions
+-  @nmoroze and @themichaelyang for feedback and suggestions.
 -  The `Wikimedia
-   Foundation <http://wikimediafoundation.org/wiki/Home>`__ for giving the world free access to data
+   Foundation <http://wikimediafoundation.org/wiki/Home>`__ for giving the world free access to data.